simpledotorg/simple-server/doc/arch/012-simplified-user-permissions.md

 ## Context
-We are currently using a permission based access control mechanism with a large number of permissions, to emulate the following 'roles':
+We are currently using a permission based access control mechanism with a large number of permissions, to emulate the following _roles_:
 - Owner
 - Organization Owner
 - Supervisor